 COVID-19 pandemic in the Czech Republic

-In the past months, the whole world has been hit by the COVID-19 pandemic.
+In the past months, the COVID-19 pandemic hit the whole world.
 The Czech Republic underwent a coronavirus lockdown, social distancing, and numerous governmental restrictions.
 The first positive cases started on 1 March and other confirmed cases followed without delay.
-The government proceeded to implement various regulations, declared an emergency, and after the critical period passed, it started easing the restrictions.
+The government proceeded to implement various regulations, first declaring an emergency and then, after the critical period had passed, starting to gradually ease the restrictions.

 Sneak a peek

 We used the data of the shopping mall from this period to observe how the pandemic impacted the visitors’ behavior.
 The graph describes the occupancy in the mall for just over a two-month period, starting from 9 March until 17 May.
 The easily noticeable regular drops in the graph correspond to weekends.
 Some of the boutiques are closed on Sunday and the traffic is not so high in the public transport either.

 Graph representing the number of daily visitors